 (2) Clarify the applicability or amount of any fees, if necessary, with the requester.

 (3) Under paragraphs (c)(1) or (2) of this section, the tolling period ends upon the NEH's receipt of the information or clarification from the requester.

 (d) Unusual circumstances.
 (1) When the NEH cannot meet the statutory time limits for processing a request because of unusual circumstances as defined in the FOIA, the NEH may extend the response time as follows:

-(i) if the extension will be for ten (10) or less working days (i.e., weekends and Federal holidays excluded), the NEH will notify the requester as soon as practicable in writing of the unusual circumstances and the expected response date; and
+(i) If the extension will be for ten (10) or fewer working days (i.e., weekends and Federal holidays excluded), the NEH will notify the requester as soon as practicable in writing of the unusual circumstances and the expected response date; and

 (2) If the NEH reasonably believes that multiple requests submitted by a requester, or a group of requesters acting in concert, constitute a single request that would otherwise involve unusual circumstances, and the requests involve clearly related matters, the NEH may aggregate the requests.
 The NEH will not aggregate multiple requests involving unrelated matters.

 (e) Expedited processing.
-(1) The NEH will take requests and appeals out of order and give them expedited treatment whenever it determines that they involve:
+(1) The NEH will process requests and appeals on an expedited basis whenever it determines that they involve:

 (2) A requester may seek expedited processing at the time of the requester's initial request for records or at any later time.

 (3) To request expedited processing, a requester must submit a statement, certified to be true and correct to the requester's best knowledge and belief, explaining in detail the basis for requesting expedited processing.